 environment variables.

-A containerized deployment of Trento Server is identical to a systemd deployment.
+A containerized deployment of Trento Server is identical to the systemd deployment.
 However, the web and check engine components are deployed as Docker containers.

 SUSEConnect --product sle-module-containers/15.5/x86_64